China says it lost 4 troops in 2020 India border clash - WTMJ

 Each side accused the other of instigating the violence, which has dramatically changed the India-China relationship.

-Responsibility for the clash “doesn’t lie with China,” Hua told a briefing in Beijing on Friday.
-She said China has “exercised great restraint, reflecting China’s tolerance and commitment as a responsible power.”
+Responsibility “doesn’t lie with China,” Hua said, adding that China has “exercised great restraint, reflecting China’s tolerance and commitment as a responsible power.”

-“However, the Indian side has repeatedly exaggerated and hyped the casualties, distorting the truth and misleading international public opinion.
-Now the PLA Daily has published a report on the incident to reveal the truth,” Hua said.

-Relations between the two countries have often been strained, partly due to their undemarcated border.
-They fought a border war in 1962 that spilled into Ladakh and ended in an uneasy truce marked by additional clashes.
+The two sides fought a border war in 1962 that spilled into Ladakh and ended in an uneasy truce.
 Since then, troops have guarded the undefined border while occasionally brawling.
 The two countries have agreed not to attack each other with firearms.

-The fiercely contested control line separates Chinese-held and Indian-held territories from Ladakh in the west to India’s eastern state of Arunachal Pradesh, which China claims in its entirety.
+The fiercely contested line of actual control stretches from Ladakh in the west to India’s eastern state of Arunachal Pradesh, which China claims in its entirety.
 It is broken in parts where the Himalayan nations of Nepal and Bhutan sit between India and China.

 According to India, the de facto border is 3,488 kilometers (2,167 miles) long, while China says it is considerably shorter.
 As its name suggests, the LAC divides the areas of physical control rather than territorial claims.